VivienCabannes/datasetexplorer/README.md

 # Static Dataset Explorer Website

-This project creates a dataset explorer with minimal information per dataset on the front page.
+This repository codes a dataset explorer.
+A list with minimal information per dataset is rendered on the front page.
+A tag system allows to filter it.
 Users can click on a dataset card to expand and view full details.
 The data (datasets and tags) are loaded from JSON files and rendered via a Flask app.
-We then use Frozen-Flask to generate a static version of the site that can be hosted on GitHub Pages.
+We use Frozen-Flask to generate a static version of the site that is [hosted on GitHub Pages](https://viviencabannes.github.io/datasetexplorer/)

 ### Installation